leogr/JobQueueExample/README.md

     	"bin-dir": "bin"
     }

-Then, update composer (with --dev):
+Then, update composer (using --dev):

 	php composer.phar update --dev

-Finally, add this module to your's app config/application.config.php:
+Finally, add this module to your app (in config/application.config.php):

 	<?php
 	return array(